briansu2004/MyMendix/MendixCertifications.md

 - **Renewal:** Some certifications may require periodic renewal to ensure that certified individuals stay updated with the latest platform features and best practices.

 Keep in mind that the certification landscape can change, and Mendix may introduce new certifications or update existing ones.
-Therefore, it's crucial to visit the official Mendix website or contact Mendix support for the most accurate and current information regarding certification programs.
+Therefore, it's crucial to visit the official Mendix website or contact Mendix support for the most accurate and current information regarding certification programs. -->

+- (Free) Rapid Developer Certification

+This certification shows you understand the fundamentals of the Mendix platform and how, when, and where to use them.

+- Intermediate Developer Certification

+This certification shows you are able to apply knowledge into practical scenarios and be a great addition to Mendix projects.

+- Advanced Developer Certification

+The Advanced Developer Certification exam is a multiple choice test that will review your Mendix platform skills and knowledge.

+- Expert Developer Certification

+Certified Expert Developers have certified proven capabilities in taking the lead when delivering Mendix applications to their customers.